kennethreitz/pep8.org/README.md

 PEP 8, for Humans.

 ---------------

-If you're interested in financially supporting Kenneth Reitz open source, consider `visiting this link <https://cash.me/$KennethReitz>`_.
-Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.
+**If you're interested in financially supporting Kenneth Reitz open source, consider [visiting this link](https://cash.me/$KennethReitz).
+Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.**

 ## Developing